 The St Andrews academic family is unique, as it has always been passed organically from student to student.
-This means we all have a responsibility, as the only custodians of the tradition, to protect it for years to come.
-Always be respectful of others, and remember drinking in public is against the law in Scotland.
+This means we all have a responsibility to protect it for years to come.
+Always be respectful of others.

 Raisin is about celebrating new lifelong friends, and taking part in a tradition that makes St Andrews different.
-It's not all about drinking, despite what some academic parents might think.
+It's not all about drinking, it’s about having fun and making new friends.